-- (i) Cul-de-sacs shall be a maximum length of 100m unless otherwise shown on the area's relevant Structure Plan and in the Aokautere Structure Plan Area, must serve a maximum of 20 dwellings. - (ii) Cul-de-sacs in the Kikiwhenua Residential Area and Aokautere Greenfield Residential Area shall include a minimum of a 10m wide straight public open space walking link connecting the cul-de-sac bulb with an adjacent road or reserve unless otherwise shown on the area's relevant Structure Plan.
+- (i) Cul-de-sacs shall be must serve a maximum of 20 dwellings with a maximum length of 100m in length unless otherwise shown on the area's relevant Structure Plan and in the Aokautere Structure Plan area, must serve a maximum of 20 dwellings. - (ii) Cul-de-sacs in the Kikiwhenua Residential Area and Aokautere Greenfield Residential Area shall include a minimum of a 10m wide straight public open space walking link connecting the cul-de-sac bulb with an adjacent road or reserve unless otherwise shown on the area's relevant Structure Plan.

-Council is seeking control over the length and use of cul-de-sacs in an endeavour to ensure street connectivity is achieved and disjointed communities are avoided with a range of transport modes available to residents.
+Council is seeking control over the length and use of cul-de-sacs in an endeavor endeavour to ensure street connectivity is achieved and disjointed communities are avoided with a range of transport modes available to residents.